VulaOS/vlalib/README.md

-# VLALIB, the OS library for the Vula System
+# VLALIB, the OS library for the Vula Subsystem